The Camellia Foundation

 Strategic Approach:

-- Given the relatively high staff costs for a small team, the foundation likely takes an active, engaged approach to grant-making rather than passive distribution
+- The foundation takes an active, engaged approach to grant-making rather than passive distribution

 Key Takeaways for Grant Writers